JackXuRepo/quiry/docs/phase1/process.md

 #TODO: add group photo here

-Our group was created via a [post](https://piazza.com/class/jh9m0ftgr8l6x0?cid=13) on Piazza, from six individuals who did not know each other beforehand.
+Our group was created via a [post](https://piazza.com/class/jh9m0ftgr8l6x0?cid=13) on Piazza, from five individuals who did not know each other beforehand.
 There were six different deliverables for this phase of the project.
 We assigned a few people to complete most of each deliverable.

 1. [summary.md](./summary.md) : Wayne
 2. [competition.md](./competition.md) : Mak, Wayne, Jack